Skip to main content

 Tesamorelin A potent GHRH analog specifically studied and approved for reducing visceral adipose tissue (VAT) in certain populations.
 Targeted reduction of deep abdominal fat, improved metabolic markers.
 Daily subcutaneous injection.

 The synergy is clear ∞ TRT establishes an anabolic baseline by restoring testosterone.
 Concurrently, GH peptides enhance the body’s repair and metabolic machinery.
-Patients often report that the combination leads to more significant improvements in (both muscle gain and fat loss) than with either therapy alone.
+Patients often report that the combination leads to more significant improvements in body composition (both muscle gain and fat loss) than with either therapy alone.

 The enhanced GH/IGF-1 levels promote deeper, more restorative sleep, which further supports testosterone production and overall well-being.
 This integrated approach addresses hormonal decline on multiple fronts, creating a powerful effect that supports not just symptom reversal, but a genuine enhancement of physiological function.